 21 Days of Discovering the Heartbeat of Our Home

 (Links and topics will be added as we go along.
-It will mostly likely go live the night of the date posted.)
+It will most likely go live the night of the date posted.)

-I’ll begin our series or challenge, with something very important that we didn’t do from the get go but I wish I had because it really sets the tone of our home.
+I’ll begin our series or challenge, with something very important that I didn’t do from the get-go but I wish I had because it really sets the tone of our home.
 If you haven’t done this I highly recommend you read my article to get some tips and create your own family mission statement.